-And because there is no special drawer to put this result, Jérôme Besombes and Jean-Yves Marion have published in [3] an algorithms to infer regular tree languages from positive examples and membership queries.
+And because there is no special drawer to put this result, Jérôme Besombes and Jean-Yves Marion have published in [9] an algorithm to infer categorial grammar (Lambek-Calculus) from positive (structured) examples.

 7. Other Grants and Activities

 7.1.
 Regional Actions